 If you’re cycling all day you’ll need to stay hydrated, especially in Mediterranean countries where the sun can be hot well into the autumn.
 Headwater provide a large water bottle on their holidays, which you can store in your pannier, so remember to drink regularly and refill it when you can.
 Of course, you may also like to stop for refreshments in a local tearoom or café and treat yourself to a slice of cake, as we did at Moreton’s Tea Rooms in Dorset.
 After all that exercise you surely deserve it!

 6. Take time to admire the view

 One of the pleasures of cycling is that you pass through the landscape at a gentle pace, allowing time to take in your surroundings.
 We found that Headwater’s well-planned routes kept us away from busy roads and instead we enjoyed the quiet lanes and woodland paths through green countryside and pretty villages.
 Our cycle through Dorset took us to Durdle Door and Lulworth Cove, with lovely sea views and a geology lesson observing the different layers of rock in the cliff.
 We enjoyed seeing the varied landscape at an unhurried pace – a cycling holiday is the perfect way to unwind and just stop and admire the view.

 Read more about Heather’s cycling in Dorset in her article – A summer day cycling in Dorset on the Jurassic coast.

-Our cycling holiday in Dorset and the Jurassic Coast is just one of our selection of holidays to explore by bike.
 Take a look at all our cycling holidays – and if you want a helping hand, try our e-bike cycling holidays.